spectrocloud/librarium/content/docs/08-user-management/1-saml-sso.md

 # SAML 2.0 Based SSO

-To setup IdP based SSO, log in to the Spectro Cloud console as the tenant admin.
-Access the tenant admin settings area by clicking the "Admin" button on the left panel.
-Choose the IdP from the "Service" dropdown menu.
-Select the "Settings" from the "Admin menu" and then click "SAML" on the Spectro Cloud console to view the SAML panel.
-Toggle the `Enable SSO` button to bring up the configuration boxes.
-The following parameters will be available for enabling the addition of Spectro Cloud as a "Service Provider" into the IdPs:
+1. To set up an identity provider (IdP) based SSO, sign in to the Palette console as the *Tenant Admin*.
+2. Access the Tenant Admin settings area by clicking the **Admin** button on the left panel.
+3. Choose the IdP from the **Service** dropdown menu, select the **Tenant Settings** from the **Tenant Admin** menu, and then click from the SSO click **SAML** on the Palette console to view the SAML panel.
+4. Toggle the **Enable SSO** button to bring up the configuration boxes.
+5. The following parameters will be available for enabling the addition of Palette as a **Service Provider** into the IdPs:

-1. EntityId
+    - EntityId
-1. NameId Format
+    - NameId Format
-1. Login URL
+    - Login URL
-1. FirstName
+    - FirstName
-1. LastName
+    - LastName
-1. Email
+    - Email
-1. SpectroTeam
+    - SpectroTeam
-1. Service Provider Metadata
+    - Service Provider Metadata

-Using these parameters, Spectro Cloud should be added as the Service Provider (SP) app in the IdP's configuration.
-More details specific to IdPs follow.
+Using these parameters, Palette should be added as the Service Provider (SP) app in the IdP's configuration.
+More details specific to IdPs to follow.

-The next step is to copy the `Identity Provider Metadata` from the IdP into the Spectro Cloud SAML panel.
-Click on *"Confirm"* to complete the setup.
+The next step is to copy the **Identity Provider Metadata** from the IdP into the Palette SAML panel.
+Click on **Confirm** to complete the setup.

 ## Recommended Identity Providers